 - Share rate: How often users share listings with others

-These metrics help both the platform and businesses understand what drives meaningful engagement.
+These metrics help both the platform and the business see what drives real engagement.

 Quick Tip: Pay close attention to your listing’s contact rate rather than just view count.
 A lower number of views with a higher contact rate often indicates better targeting and listing quality than high views with few actual contacts.